Relacibo/hyprmcsr/docs/cloning-and-installation.md

 > **Tip:**
 > If you want to use a different profile, specify it when starting hyprmcsr or set the `HYPRMCSR_PROFILE` environment variable.

-Continue with the [CLI usage](./cli.md) or other chapters for more details.
+---

+Continue with [hyprmcsr CLI](./cli.md) for details on available commands and CLI options.